Phycocyanin: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

-C-Phycocyanin is a ligand of heavy metals including arsenic.
-It thus facilitates the elimination of heavy metals present in the body.
+C-phycocyanin is a ligand for heavy metals including arsenic.
+It therefore helps facilitate the elimination of heavy metals present in the body.

 Usages associés